 If the orthodontist sees any potential issues during the visit, identifying them early will allow time for follow-ups and prevention.
 Waiting too long for a child to see the orthodontist, such as after all their adult teeth have come in, can make correction of issues more difficult.

 As with any medical issue, early recognition is hugely beneficial, so make sure to bring your child in by age seven at the latest even if they do not show any obvious signs of orthodontic issues.
-Lastly, if children have any teeth problems before the magic seven years old, book an appointment at Hansen Orthodontics today regardless of age!
+Lastly, if children have any teeth problems before the magic seven years old, request a consultation at Hansen Orthodontics today regardless of age!